 How to save on home insurance

 Bundle Your Insurance: Another way to get cheap homeowner's insurance is to bundle your home insurance with your auto policy.
 However, there are no guarantees this will make your quote cheaper, so check first.
 With Allstate, you can save up to 25% by bundling your Allstate home and auto insurance policies online.
 Progressive also offers a multi-policy discount for combining a boat insurance, motorcycle insurance, or RV insurance policy with home insurance.
 On average, new customers who bundle their homeowners and auto insurance with Progressive save 20%, according to the company.

 According to the I.I.I: “You can usually get discounts of at least 5% for a smoke detector, burglar alarm or dead-bolt locks.
 Some companies offer to cut your premium by as much as 15 or 20% if you install a sophisticated sprinkler system and a fire and burglar alarm that rings at the police, fire or other monitoring stations.”
 However, since these systems can be pricey, make sure you check with your insurance company to see just how much you’ll save on your premium.

 Updating your home to be able to withstand harsh weather conditions can also lower your home insurance premiums.
 This can include, but isn’t limited to, adding storm shutters, reinforcing your roof or buying stronger roofing materials, installing fire-resistant landscaping and retrofitting homes to withstand earthquakes.
-Plus, you could get a discount by Modernizing heating, plumbing, and electrical systems to prevent water or electrical damage in your home.
+Plus, you could get a discount by modernizing heating, plumbing, and electrical systems to prevent water or electrical damage in your home.

-Take Advantage of Additional Discounts, such as paperless documents: Insurance providers sometimes offer discounts that can help you save on home insurance.
+Take Advantage of Additional Discounts, such as paperless documents: Insurance providers sometimes offer additional discounts that can help you save on home insurance.
 For example, Progressive offers discounts for individuals who opt to pay their policy upfront, get quotes in advance, and opt to receive documents by email.

 Maintain Good Credit: Since having a better credit score shows lenders you’re less risky of a borrower, it usually results in lower premiums.
 So, if you’re looking to get the best rates around, try raising your credit score.